guettli/intranets/README.md

 * Some call it like the tool: Sharepoint, Confluence, Zendesk, Jive, ...
 * Or just "Intranet"

-I know that an intranet is more than the collaboratively edited content, but for this article I would just use the term "Wiki".
+I know that an intranet is more than the collaboratively edited content, but for this article I would just use the term "Intranet Wiki".

 Raising obviousness is my passion.
 Our modern infrastructure is based on roads, water/gas/electricity supply.
 Clean, simple docs are like good roads in a knowledge-worker environment.